15 Amazing and Free things to Do in Anchorage

-Imagine 11 miles of paved walkways with fantastic views that are reserved entirely for walkers, bicyclists, rollerbladers, and cross-country skiers.
+Imagine 11 miles of paved walkways with fantastic views that are reserved entirely for walkers, bicyclists, and rollerbladers in the summer, as well as cross-country skiers in the winter.
 Now set those 11 miles along the coastline of Cook Inlet and you have the Tony Knowles Coastal Trail.
-Explore a little or a lot, but be prepared to be amazed by the beauty.
+Explore a little or a lot, but be prepared to be amazed by the postcard-like setting.

 3. Campbell Creek Science Center

-Ship Creek, located in the industrial section of Anchorage, is a favorite local spot for watching the salmon run against a backdrop of the Anchorage skyline.
-This picturesque location is also a wonderful place to watch birds.
-Visit the nearby William Jack Hernandez Sport Fish Hatchery for a closer look at the fish.
+Ship Creek, running right through downtown Anchorage, is a favorite local spot for watching the salmon run against a backdrop of the city skyline.
+This picturesque location is also a good spot to birdwatch.
+Visit the nearby William Jack Hernandez Sport Fish Hatchery for a closer look at the life cycle of a fish.

 Sometimes it’s nice to get a little exercise while on vacation.
-And what’s better exercise than throwing a Frisbee?
-Add in targets to throw your Frisbee at, start keeping score, and you have Frisbee golf (or disc golf as the pros call it) and hours of family fun.
-Anchorage has 6 courses with mountain views.
-Beat that.
+And what’s better exercise than throwing a frisbee?
+Add in targets to throw your frisbee at, start keeping score, and you have frisbee golf (or disc golf as the pros call it) and hours of family fun.
+Anchorage has several courses with mountain views.

 6. Alaska Trooper Museum

-How would you police a wild frontier?
-Alaska has a long and interesting history with law enforcement, including a cooperative agreement with the Canadian Mounties, and the Alaska Trooper Museum tells all the tales.
+How would you police a wild frontier such as the “Last Frontier?”
+Alaska has a long and storied history with law enforcement, including a cooperative agreement with the Canadian Mounties, and the Alaska Trooper Museum tells all the tales.
 Plus, there’s a forensic science camp and a Hudson Hornet.

 7. Anchorage Museum